-- 1. Performance Routine Criteria - a.
+- a.
 The judges will score teams using the criteria listed on the UCA score sheet. - b.
 Cheer will count for 35 points, Building Skills will count for 35 points and Overall will count for 15 points. - c.
 Any deductions or violations will be taken off of the final score.
 For more information on scoring, score sheet and judging criteria, please visit uca.varsity.com. - 2.
 UCA Game Day Routine Criteria - a.
-The College Game Day Championship showcases what traditional cheerleading is all about leading the crowd!
+The College Game Day Divisions and the Spirit Program Divisions showcases what traditional cheerleading is all about leading the crowd!
 Teams will be evaluated on their ability to lead the crowd, proper game day skill incorporations, execution of skills, motion technique and overall routine. - b.
 The use of crowd leading tools such as signs, poms, flags and/or megaphones is recommended.
 (All are not required) - c.
-The order for the College Game Day Championship will be in random order based on the audio cues and should consist of Fight Song, Situations Sideline (offence / defense) and a Game Day Timeout. - d.
-The judges will score teams using the criteria listed on the UCA Game Day score sheet.
+The order for the College Game Day Championship will be Fight Song, Situations Sideline (offence / defense) and a Game Day Timeout (in this order). - d.
+The judges will score teams using the criteria listed on the UCA Game Day score sheets.
 Each team will be evaluated on a 100 point system.
-For detailed score sheets please visit uca.varsity.com. - e.
+For detailed score sheets please visit uca.varsity.com.
+In the Spirit Program Divisions cheer and dance scores will be averaged together. - e.
 Fight Song - 1.
 Should represent the traditional Fight Song your school has always done at games. - 2.
 Skills should be minimal and practical. - 3.
 You should start from you sideline formation. - f.
 Situational Sideline - 1.
 Will be situational for each team performing. - 2.
 With either an offensive or defensive scenario, the squad will determine which sideline to do based on the cues. - 3.
 The teams are encouraged to use spirit raising props such as signs, poms and/or megaphones. - 4.
 Skills should be minimal and practical. - g.
-Game Day Timeout (similar to what was done at camp) - 1.
+Game Day Timeout - 1.
 Similar to a 60 second extended band chant that is designed for crowd interaction and involves crowd response. - 2.
-This is the best time to showcase your squad's energy, leadership, visual appeal and connection to the crowd.
+This is the best time to showcase your squad's energy, leadership, visual appeal and connection to the crowd. - h.

-- h.
 Skills must be practical for Game Day and executed with strong technique while providing a visual effect that influences the crowd's participation.
 The incorporation of skills will be allowed with the following restrictions: - 1.
 Flips into or from partner stunts and pyramids will be prohibited. - 2.
 Twisting stunts and dismounts may not exceed 1 1⁄4 rotation. - 3.
 Flipping tosses are permitted with zero twisting rotations. - 4.
 No twisting tumbling is allowed. - i.
 Any deductions or violations will be taken off of the final score.
 For more information on scoring, score sheets and judging criteria, please visit uca.varsity.com - j.
 Traditional game day uniform is required.